alexeygrigorev/mlwiki.org/index.php/Ideal_Point_Model.md

 ---
-title: "Ideal Point Model"
 layout: default
 permalink: /index.php/Ideal_Point_Model
+tags:
+- multi-objective-optimization
+title: Ideal Point Model
 ---

-# Ideal Point Model

 ## Ideal Point
 In a [Multi-Objective Optimization](Multi-Objective_Optimization) Problems there are a set of the "best" (Pareto-optimal) solutions.
 How to decide which one to take?